dougcahl/eddy_identification_winding/README.md

-# eddy_identification_winding
+# Matlab eddy finding routine
-Eddy identificationfor HF radar data sets using the Winding Angle method
+Eddy identification for HF radar data sets using the Winding Angle method

-Run via 'python3 eddy_master.py'.
-This will create a directory structure to save data in.
-The debug_plot switches can turn on or off image creation.
-There is an option for ftp upload that you can uncomment.

-A video description, data download and an interactive realtime eddy analysis overlayed on google maps is available at http://douglascahl.com/eddy/
+For your own data sets of lon, lat, u, v data, or single netcdf files, use eddy_uvdata.m

+For large netcdf collection you have downloaded already, use eddy_netcdf.m to loop through them